Dark3clipse/SequenceOrderExperiment/readme.txt

-User Experiment: The Effects of Tempo and Mood Variations on the Flow of Music Track Transitions
+User Experiment: The Effects of Tempo and Mood Variations on the Flow of Music Track Transitions (ver.
+1.0)
 Author: Sophia Hadash, Eindhoven University of Technology, Faculty of Industrial Engineering and Innovation Sciences, E-mail: s.hadash@student.tue.nl

 Description